 DuMond’s paintings were also truly remarkable.
-After seeing DuMond’s colors I had more confidence to trust my own voice.
+After seeing DuMond’s colors I had more confidence to trust my own artistic voice.

 According to Wikipedia, DuMond… "From 1884 to 1888, he attended the Art Students League of New York, studying underCarroll Beckwith and William Sartain.
 DuMond financed his art education by taking a job creating illustrations for New York'sDaily Graphic newspaper.
 As a result of his fine work there, he was offered a job at Harper's Weekly.

 He moved to Paris to continue his studies.
 From 1888 or 1889 to 1891 he attended Académie Julian, where his instructors included Benjamin Constant, Jules Joseph Lefebvre, and Gustav Boulanger.
 He attained recognition in 1890 when a painting of his, Holy Family, exhibited at the Salon, was awarded a prestigious medal."

 Wow- what a line to come from.
 My weekly trips to study with John Osborne assisted me in learning to not only improve my portraits skills, working exclusively from life, seeing the different light and the entire rainbow fall across the face of the model in the studio but also grow my appreciation of the importance of painting outdoors.

 My outdoor paintings around 2001 in oil were not that good.
 When I switched to pastel something clicked, my landscape paintings began selling quickly.
 I could hardly keep up with demand.
 The colors in the pastels added energy that I wasn’t able to get yet in oil.